Pathos0001/PKMods/README.md

 ### From Precompiled Release:
  - From the release you downloaded, copy the Prehistoric Kingdom_Data contents to your local Prehistoric Kingdom_Data directory.

-After injecting, start a game and press F1 to pull up the menu.
+Start a game and press F1 to pull up the menu.
 Press f2 to reload TexturePacks;
 Thats it, enjoy the modding!

 If you would prefer to fork and/or compile yourself, youll need to copy some files,